-Since this inception in the 1950s, there have been some people that have found issues with the theory.
+Since its inception in the 1950s, there have been some people that have found issues with the theory.

 Another issue with the theory is that it assumes that returns are independent from one year to another.
 In practice, this assumption is not true.
 Markets often have a trend in one direction.

 Another obvious issue is that the entire model rests on predicted values for the stock market.
-And there is no way to very accurately predict them in the long-term.
+And there is no way to very accurately predict them in the long term.
 So, people mostly use historical data to get these values and decide on the portfolio.
-And sometimes, they adapt these values for the guessed future.
+And sometimes, they change these values for the guessed future.
 But all the decisions rest on variables currently unknown.

-The MPT will find the optimal portfolio for the amount of risk wanted by the client.
+The MPT will find the optimal portfolio for the amount of risk the client wants.
 And the asset classes are generally chosen by the client.
 But the problem with this choice is that investors are heavily biased.
-So the optimal portfolio is heavily tied to what the customer wants, not necessary to what the customer needs.
+So the optimal portfolio is heavily tied to what the customer wants, not necessarily the customer’s needs.

 Alternatives to the MPT